 Hangovers get more intense with age, and scientists confirm that the nausea, fatigue, and irritability associated with drinking too much are not all in your aching head.
 It happens because your metabolism is slowing down, so it takes your body longer to eliminate alcohol from your blood.
 “As we age, alcohol is not metabolized well,” Cedrina Calder, a Baltimore-based physician, told Fatherly.
 “This leads to higher blood alcohol levels than normal, and a higher likelihood of experiencing a hangover.”

-What they do know is that genetics, hormones, glucose levels, dehydration, nutrition, and psychosocial factors like guilt about drinking, neuroticism, and—crucially—metabolism—all play a role in determining the severity of a hangover.
+What they do know is that genetics, hormones, glucose levels, dehydration, nutrition, and psychosocial factors like guilt about drinking and neuroticism, and — crucially— metabolism all play a role in determining the severity of a hangover.
 As we age, our bodies are less able to metabolize alcohol as efficiently, partially due to decreased liver enzyme activity and fewer liver cells.

 “With fewer cells available, less alcohol can be metabolized for elimination leading to higher blood alcohol levels,” Calder explains.
 “The activity levels of these enzymes decreases with advancing age.
 This leads to a decrease in the metabolism of alcohol and higher blood alcohol levels.”